awesomemotive/WP-Mail-SMTP/readme.txt

 WP Mail SMTP plugin offers a native integration with MailGun.
 All you have to do is connect your Mailgun account, and you will improve your email deliverability.

 Read our [Mailgun documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-mailgun-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

+**Mailjet SMTP**

+Mailjet is a global email sending service that allows you to design, send, and track marketing and transactional emails.
+They provide 6,000 free emails per month (up to 200 emails per day).

+WP Mail SMTP plugin offers seamless integration with Mailjet.
+By connecting your Mailjet account, you can enhance your email deliverability and ensure your WordPress emails reach your recipients' inboxes.

+Read our [Mailjet documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-mailjet-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

 **SendGrid SMTP**